oppressionslayer/My3DIllusionInventionDisplay/README.md

 I’m just an average guy who puts a lot of time and creativity into this work — and I truly appreciate your respect for that.
 Thank you for understanding that this project represents years of personal effort and invention. 🙏

+You can also stereogram this, i like the cross-eyed method the best. but you can see that it is also a stereogram.

 ![LREL Copyright Banner](background-mycopyrightlrelsmall.png)

 ---